alinaqi25/venn-vault/README.md

 # Venn-Vault

-A full-stack online banking application built entirely with vanilla Node.js — no Express, no framework.
+A full-stack online banking application built entirely with vanilla Node.js without Express or any framework.
 Every HTTP concern: routing, body parsing, header management, static file serving, and cookie handling is implemented from scratch using Node's native `http` and `fs` modules.

 The project is intentionally built this way.
 The goal was to understand what frameworks do by doing it without them.